Skip to content

 WantedBy=sockets.target

-Now that everything is ready, we can start the Gunicorn service using the command below.
+Now that everything is configured, we can start and enable the Gunicorn services:

 Bash